-Coverage includes the largest selection available of digital circuits in all categories (combinational, sequential, logical, or arithmetic).
-Coverage also includes detailed digital design techniques, with a thorough discussion on state-machine modeling for the analysis and design of complex sequential systems.
+Coverage includes the largest selection available of digital circuits in all categories (combinational, sequential, logical, or arithmetic); and detailed digital design techniques, with a thorough discussion on state-machine modeling for the analysis and design of complex sequential systems.
 Key technologies used in modern circuits are also described, including Bipolar, MOS, ROM/RAM, and CPLD/FPGA chips, as well as codes and techniques used in data storage and transmission.
-Designs are illustrated by means of complete, realistic applications using VHDL, where the complete code, comments and simulation results are included.
+Designs are illustrated by means of complete, realistic applications using VHDL, where the complete code, comments, and simulation results are included.

 Textbook for courses in Digital Design, Digital Logic, Digital Electronics, VLSI, and VHDL; Industry practitioners in digital electronics.

 Introduction 1.1 Historical notes 1.2 Analog versus digital 1.3 Bits, bytes, and words 1.4 Digital Circuits 1.5 Combinational circuits versus sequential circuits 1.6 Integrated circuits (ICs) 1.7 Printed circuit board (PCB) 1.8 Logic values versus physical values 1.9 Non-programmable, programmable, and hardware-programmable 1.10 Binary waveforms 1.11 DC, AC, and transient responses 1.12 Programmable logic devices (PLDs) 1.13 Circuit synthesis and simulation with VHDL 1.14 Circuit simulation with Spice 1.15 Gate-level versus transistor-level analysis